 Reducing dropout rate

 ECHS aims to reduce the dropout rate in the district by engaging students early in the college process and by offering small class sizes and real-world applications in coursework, officials said.
-Other states with ECHS programs have successfully retained students, said Jennifer Amis, the ECHS principal.

 "This model, the early college high school, emerged as a best practice for graduating over 90 percent of their cohort, which is incredible," Amis said.